Find Trade Colleges

 24% Freshmen Loans

-There are 683 full-time undergraduates at NCMC, and 1,591 students altogether.
+The total student population at North Central Missouri College is 1,591, which includes 683 full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

-Approximately 24% of the students who attend this school take out loans.
+Roughly 24% of students at NCMC take out loans to pay for college.
 The average amount of student loans is $3,728 a year.
 The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $32,474 during the early-career years.